Blazemeter/taurus/site/dat/docs/Apiritif.md

 example setting `start` to 1 and `end` to 5 will loop through these values: \[1, 2, 3, 4, 5\].

 It is also possible to specify the `step` negative.
 In that case the loop will go from the higher numbers to the lower ones.
-However it is also necessary that the `start` index is higher than the `end` index.
+However, it is also necessary that the `start` index is higher than the `end` index.

 For example: